DotZone/Dotzonestarters/README.md

-# Dotzonestarters
+# Dotzone Starters

-Package to install a regular Laravel Starter Kit with a non-regular different design theme.
+Package that contains all the basic files and folders that are needed to start a new project.

 Works only with the latest Laravel 9.

-The package suggests to install [Laravel UI](https://github.com/laravel/ui) (Bootstrap) starter kit, and adds the chosen design theme on top.
+The package suggests to install [Laravel UI](https://github.com/laravel/ui) (Bootstrap) starter kit, and adds the chosen design theme on top, in addition to some features and generators.

 ---

 ## Important

 This package should be used **immediately after installing Laravel**.
-If you add any more functionality, like routes or controllers, they may get overridden by Larastarters.
+If you add any more functionality, like routes or controllers, they may get overridden by Dotzonestarters.

 ---